 Ephesians 4:29 Let no corrupt communication proceed out of your mouth, but that which is good to the use of edifying, that it may minister grace unto the hearers.

-9. Devotional Reading – Find solid, deep-thinking type of devotionals that motivates and challenges you to act in a Biblical way.
+9. Devotional Reading – Find solid, deep-thinking types of devotionals that motivate and challenge you to act in a Biblical way.
 I always enjoy Love Worth Finding devotionals from Adrian Rogers.
+In addition, I am loving the last couple of devotionals I ordered ‘More Than Anything’ and ‘Amen: Eden to Eternity’ from Daily Grace Co!

 10. Biblical Thinking – Keep your mind clean and focused on God at all times with positive thinking.
 Unfortunately, Negative thoughts tend to creep up easily and the Battle of the Mind can be won using Phillipians 4:8,9.